 7.4.3.
-The research ethics application
+The research proposal and ethics application

-As part of their research training, all students in their research year are expected to gain hands-on experience with writing and preparing a research ethics application for their research project.
+As part of their research training, all students in their research year are expected to gain hands-on experience with writing and preparing a research proposal and ethics application for their research project.
 This hurdle requirement is applicable to all students, including those whose project "tags on" to their supervisor's existing research with current ethics approval.
-Students are required to submit an electronically scanned copy of their research ethics application (including all appendices and attachments) via the 4th year Moodle site no later than the end of the Autumn Session formal exam period.
+Students are required to submit an electronically scanned copy of a research ethics application for their PSYC410 research project (including all appendices and attachments) via the Psychology Honours Moodle site by the end of Week 7 in Autumn Session.